 A more recent ferret challenge experiment was completed in 2017 to compare an oral quadrivalent vaccine that we designed with the commercial vaccine Fluzone for protection against a virulent avian influenza strain.
 There are no components of seasonal influenza vaccines that are matched to the HA made by avian influenza virus, so the virus represents a severe case of vaccine mismatched to virus.
 Our quadrivalent vaccine was made by mixing four recombinant adenoviruses, each expressing a different HA that matches the HAs in the commercial vaccine, not the HA of the challenge.
-Two different doses were evaluated; the high dose was used at 1:10 of a Vaxart human dose (Vaxart Quad) and the low dose (Vaxart Quad Low) was used at 1:100 of the human dose to directly compare to the Vaxart quadrivalent high dose group.
+Two different doses were evaluated; the high dose was used at 1:10 of a Vaxart human dose (Vaxart Quad) and the low dose (Vaxart Quad Low) was used at 1:10 of the human dose.
+The Fluzone group (QIV) was given at 1:10 of the human dose to directly compare to the Vaxart quadrivalent high dose group.
 Vaxart animals and the negative control (PBS) animals were given vaccine delivered by endoscope.
 The QIV animals were intramuscularly injected.
 Animals were vaccinated on days 0 and 28.
-Animals were challenged on day 56 with approximately 102.69 TCID50/mL of wild type A/Vietnam/1203/2004 (A/VN).
+Animals were challenged on day 56 with approximately $10^{2.69}$ TCID50/mL of wild type A/Vietnam/1203/2004 (A/VN).
 Results show that the Vaxart quadrivalent vaccines were able to protect against mismatched A/VN, trending better than Fluzone.
 The high dose group was able to protect all ferrets against death whereas the low dose Vaxart group protected 75% of ferrets.